realdah/simple-json-replay-server/README.md

 Key | Value | Description
 ---------|----------|---------
- path | a part of path or full path | You can give partial of path or full path, for example, the full path will be "/api/examples", you can give just "examples" or "example" or "/examples", all of them will match.
+ path | part of path or full path | You can give partial of path or full path, for example, the full path is "/api/examples", you can give just "examples" or "example" or "/examples", all of them will match. method | http methods | default as **get** query | a json map with key value pairs | you can only give the keys which you want to match.
- A2 | B2 | C2
- A3 | B3 | C3

 ## Integrate with your development work flow